-Rev. Dr. John Kleinig (Ph.D., Cambridge University) is professor emeritus at Luther College, Adelaide, SA, Australia.
-He is also the author of the Hebrews volume in the Concordia Commentary series.
+John Kleinig is the author of the Hebrews commentary in the Concordia Commentary series.
+Rev. Dr. Kleinig (Ph.D., Cambridge University) is professor emeritus at Luther College, Adelaide, SA, Australia.

 Dr. Kleinig’s dissertation, “The Lord’s song: the basis, function and significance of choral music in Chronicles” (1990) begins with a memorable paragraph in which he acknowledges the inspiration he received from J S Bach.
 This shows some of his main concerns as a scholar – his interest in the divine service and the role of church music, both ancient (Psalms, Chronicles) and modern, in the performance of praise, but also his love for Bach and deep respect for the Lutheran Orthodoxy (Calov), which supplied Bach’s inspiration.